dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 ## Using a DbContext factory (e.g. for Blazor)

-Some application types (e.g. [ASP.NET Core Blazor](https://docs.microsoft.com/aspnet/core/blazor/)) use dependency injection but do not create a service scope that aligns with the desired `DbContext` lifetime.
-Even where such an alignment does exist, the application may need to perform multiple units-of-work within this scope--for example, multiple units-of-work within a single HTTP request.
+Some application types (e.g. [ASP.NET Core Blazor](/aspnet/core/blazor/)) use dependency injection but do not create a service scope that aligns with the desired `DbContext` lifetime.
+Even where such an alignment does exist, the application may need to perform multiple units-of-work within this scope.
+For example, multiple units-of-work within a single HTTP request.

-In these cases, `AddDbContextFactory<TContext>` <!-- Issue #2748 --> can be used to register a factory for creation of `DbContext` instances.
+In these cases, <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextFactory%2A> can be used to register a factory for creation of `DbContext` instances.
 For example:

 <!--
         public void ConfigureServices(IServiceCollection services)